CancerRxGene/gdsctools/doc/data_packages.rst

 Create your own package
 -----------------------------

-In fact, we have already seen how to create a pacakge.
+In fact, we have already seen how to create a package.
 This is covered in :ref:`html` when we used the :class:`ANOVAReport` class but let us look at the code again::